ghost0seeker/wireguardCC.java.public/currest_issues.md

+12-11-2024

+HandleFirewall is not adding required interfaces and ports in server peer After starting a connection the program should quit after running "wg"

+Before 12-11-2024

 Not Reproducable: Monitor mode keeps adding new lines instead of flushing existing

 Using present eth0 instead of whatever physical interface is available